Elon Musk’s $1 million-a-day voter sweepstakes can proceed, a Pennsylvania judge says

 Young also acknowledged that the PAC made the recipients sign nondisclosure agreements.

-“They couldn’t really reveal the truth about how they got the money, right?” asked Krasner lawyer John Summers.
+“They couldn’t really reveal the truth about how they got the money, right?”
+Summers asked.

 “Sounds right,” Young said.